devnall/notes/BonMots.md

 * folie à plusieurs -  the madness of many
 * contretemps - something inopportune or embarrassing
 * longueur - a tedious passage in a work of literature or performance art
-* sesquipedaliophobia - the fear of long words (alternately Hippopotomonstro-Sesquipedaliophobia)
 * nescience - lack of knowledge or awareness
 * eleemosynary - relating to charity; charitable
 * L’esprit de l’escalier or esprit d'escalier (stairway wit) is the sense of thinking of a clever comeback in an encounter when it is too late.
 The phrase can be used to describe a riposte to an insult, or any witty, clever remark that comes to mind too late to be useful—when one is on the “staircase” leaving the scene of the encounter.
 The phenomenon is usually accompanied by a feeling of regret at having not thought of the riposte when it was most needed or suitable.